HunterPadgett/team-profile-gen/README.md

   This a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person

-  Below is a link to a video demonstrating how to use the application to generate an example README.md file:
+  Below is a link to a video demonstrating how to use the application to generate an example HTML file:

   https://watch.screencastify.com/v/zMLEcaDtkTh3ktxtH4N7